 January is a great time to start sowing onions, broad beans, peas, leeks, carrots and spinach under cover.
 You can also grow salad leaves and herbs indoors.
 If you have a greenhouse, sow tomatoes now for an early crop.
 Tomatoes are jam-packed with antioxidants and are rich in Vitamins A and C and lycopene, perfect for helping your body’s immune system.
 Growing this tasty crop at home is easy and way more delicious than buying them from the shops.

 You can also start to plant fruit trees and bushes if it isn’t too cold.

-The winter can be a stressful time for houseplants, so give them the care they need for best results.
-Check them regularly to see if they need watering and for any pest problems.
+Winter can be a stressful time for house plants, so give them the care they need for best results.
+Check them regularly to see if they need watering and keep an eye out for any pest problems.
 Make sure you don’t over-water plants – this is one of the most common reasons for house plants failing.
 Only feed house plants that are in flower, using a high potash liquid feed.
 Choose an all-purpose plant feed or one suitable for indoor plants to give them a boost when they need it.

 Trees, shrubs, roses & climbers

 Continue to plant hardy trees, shrubs, climbers, roses and hedges on fine days, as long as the soil isn’t frozen solid or waterlogged.
 At this time of year you may be able to get your hands on bare-root plants.
 These are cheaper than containerised plants, so a better bet when you have a lot of planting to do – such as a new rose bed or hedge.

 - Dig over any empty spots in the veg patch